laminbarrow/notes/README.md

-This a full expressjs and react app for note.
+This a full expressjs and react app for notes.
 Demo at https://notes-ouuj.onrender.com/